biosfood/website-admin/README.md

 This is the source code repository for my personal website.
 At /admin, there is an admin panel for registered users to edit their respective websites, which can be viewed by anyone at /users

+The pages support some markdown extensions.
+You can look at a overview of the added functionality [here](./MARKDOWN.md).

 ## Building

 Run